smtcoq/smtcoq/README.md

 and the SMT solver veriT are provided.
 It is designed in a modular way allowing to extend it easily to other solvers.

-Since version 1.2, SMTCoq also provides the possibility to extract the checker to OCaml.
+Since version 1.2, SMTCoq also provides an extracted version of the checker, available only with native-coq.

 The current stable version is the version 1.2.